 This numerical control’s potentials are striking:

-insertion of parts of the list (while the machine is temporarily stopped) after the ISO instruction on which we stopped and restarting from the following execution;
+insertion of parts of the list (while the machine is paused) after the ISO instruction on which we stopped and restarting from the following instruction;

 tool correction either on a plane (2D) or in a space (3D);

-possibility to define explicitly the kinematics of the interpolating axes (especially when 5-head axes do not use the canonical rotating axes).
+explicit definition of the kinematics of the interpolating axes (especially in the case of a 5-axis heads that does not use the canonical rotating axes).

-We can find in one interface all the parts necessary to interact with the machine: dedicated synoptic screens, whole communication with IOs and miscellaneous devices, viewing and editing (also with help) of ISO lists, graphical view of the path, tool parameters (with graphical help), recalling of third programs different from the configurable product (e.g., a programming CAD or the simple Windows Calculator).
-The length of ISO programs is virtually limitless, as the ISO gets processed bit by bit and continually sent to the numerical control.
+We can find in one interface all the parts necessary to interact with the machine: dedicated dashboards, full communication with I/Os and misc devices, viewing and editing (also guided) of ISO lists, graphical view of the path, tool parameters (with graphical help), recalling of programs different from the configurable product (e.g., a program CAD or the simple Windows Calculator).
+The length of ISO programs is virtually limitless, as the ISO gets processed bit by bit and constantly sent to the numerical control.

-Some of the operational sections of IsoCNC are protected by password levels, so that it is possible to make a distinction among operations that can be accessed by machine (or NC) maintenance, operations that can be accessed by plant or department managers, and operations that can be carried out by machine operators.
-Tool parameters are customizable, and those fields too can be protected by password levels, both for reading and writing.
+Some of the operational sections of IsoCNC are protected by password levels, so that it is possible to separate operations that can be accessed by machine (or NC) maintenance, those that can be accessed by plant or department managers, and those that can be run by machine operators.
+Tool parameters are customizable, and those fields too can be protected by password levels, either for reading and writing.

-IsoCNC is a product that can interface the 3D simulator of machines for a complete feasibility analysis of programs, both to avoid potential machine collisions and to evaluate the manufacturing time.
+IsoCNC is a product that can interface the machine 3D simulator for a full feasibility analysis of programs, both to avoid potential machine collisions and to evaluate the running hours.

 This system has an interpolation lookahead, managing up to 4096 blocks per interpolation channel.
-The maximum interpolation speeds depend on the length of ISO blocks and on the CPU of the numerical control selected for the application (e.g., with a CN2008 SE we can get a 25 m/min speed with 1 mm blocks); as previously mentioned, the program length is only limited because of the supervisor PC used to manage the text files, while its elaboration and execution can virtually be endless.
+The maximum interpolation speeds depend on the length of ISO blocks and on the CPU of the numerical control selected for the application (e.g., with a CN2008 SE we can get a 25 m/min speed with 1 mm blocks).
+As previously mentioned, the program length is only limited by the supervisory PC used to manage the text files, while its computing and execution can virtually be endless.